License Application Process

 Step 1: Consult the GC §411.172 Eligibility section on page 4 of the Texas Concealed Handgun Laws OR this eligibility checklist to verify that you meet the eligibility requirements.
 License To Carry cannot legally provide advice on your eligibility.
 Seek the advice of an attorney if your eligibility is unclear.
 Step 2: Submit the online application.
 Fees for the application submission are for the background check and funding the LTC program staff and administration.
 These are not the fees for your LTC classroom instruction.
 These fees are non-refundable and are usually $40.
 Discounts are available for seniors, veterans, and can be found here.

 Step 3: Your DPS application will be assigned a Trace Number.
-Use this trace number to schedule an appointment for electronic fingerprinting with MorphoTrust.
-MorphoTrust has several locations throughout the Valley.
-MorphoTrust also offers photography services for photos that can be used on your LTC.
+Use this trace number to schedule an appointment for electronic fingerprinting with L1 Identity.
+They have several locations throughout the Valley.
 If you have a valid Texas drivers license, Texas DPS will use your driver’s license photo if you don’t include a photo or if you include a photo that is not usable.

 Step 4: Enroll in an available Texas LTC course session from the License To Carry website.
 Attend the required 4 hours of training, pass the written test, and the proficiency demonstration.
 The instructor will provide you a completed form LTC-100 indicating your attendance and whether you have passed the course.